Frequently Asked Questions

 project-B's local repository.
 You can then easily push

-project-B to your application by just doing
+project-B to your fleet by just doing

 git push balena master -f.
 The extra